IQSS/geoconnect/heroku_setup.md

       - ```git push heroku [your branch name]:master```
       - Example: ```git push heroku 3024-heroku:master```

       Important: the first time you do this, git will ask you for the username.
-Use your Heroku username (```sername@hmdc.harvard.edu```).
+Use your Heroku username (```username@hmdc.harvard.edu```).
 It will then ask you for the password.
 Do NOT use password that you use to log onto Heroku website here!
 Instead, use your Heroku API key: Go to 'Account settings' (top right corner), then click "Reveal" next to the "API Key".

   1. Create/sync the database:
     - ```heroku run 'python manage.py migrate --settings=geoconnect.settings.heroku'```